WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

    2. Push your changes.
    3. Check output to identify possible errors.
-   4. Lets fix the warning from the scan by creating file at repo root level `.cfnlintrc.yml` or use command `touch .cfnlintrc.yml` and add following content:
+   4. Let's fix the warning from the scan job by creating file at repository root level named `.cfnlintrc.yml` or using command-line `touch .cfnlintrc.yml` and add following content:

       ```yml
       ignore_checks: